 The Courtyards and Outer Gardens

 The richness of the Medieval architecture is set off by the serenity of the formal gardens in the four large courtyards.
-These are separated from one another by ornate gates which each held imperial significance.
-Roman and Byzantine artefacts that were unearthed on the site can be found on the lawns of the second courtyard.
+These are separated from one another by ornate gates, which each held imperial significance.
+Roman and Byzantine artifacts that were unearthed on the site can be found on the lawns of the second courtyard.

 Information you need to know before you visit